timwilkbrandt/form-data-helper/README.md

 ```
 -iframeCallback: function (data)
 type: method
 description: The default callback method for the iframe.
-It's wired to the load eventhandler.
+It's wired to the load event of
+the iframe.
 data: Response object.
 ```